bdumont01/modern-app-dev/README.md

 This demo aims to address the need for a DevSecOps framework that accelerates development, provides easy deployment options, and allows for quick and easy way to add new product features and extensions to enterprise applications.

+Our planning process resulted in the creation of this miro board to reflect our goals.

+image::docs/images/Business_Value_Demonstration_Miro_Board.png[Business_value]

 ## Business Goals

 1) Improve Customer Satisfaction